-In all instances, the household must notify the property office Authority, in writing, within fifteen (15) calendar days of the action causing the household to split and request a determination of the assignment of the voucher.
+In all instances, the household must notify the property office, in writing, within 15 calendar days of the action causing the household to split and request a determination of the assignment of the voucher.

 In no case will the Authority provide an additional voucher to the household member(s) who are removed from the original household voucher.
-The household members who are removed from the original household unit may apply for assistance on a separate applicationif a waitlist is open and may be entitled to full preferences, as applicable.
+The household members who are removed from the original household unit may apply for assistance on a separate application and may be entitled to full preferences, as applicable.